mcaroba/cl-MDS/README.md

            (Z[i], C_1[i], ' '.join('% .4f' % j for j in XY_1[i,:]), C_2[i],
            ' '.join('% .4f' % j for j in XY_2[i,:])) )

-# Extend the Atoms file with the cMDS coordinates and cluster indices
+# Extend the Atoms file with the cl-MDS coordinates and cluster indices
 data_1.write_xyz(filename='basic_example_ext.xyz')

 # Export carved medoid environments and include them in a plot (using gnuplot)